fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Spam filtering based on message headers might have been feasible, but unfortunately this technique is [patented by Microsoft](https://patents.google.com/patent/US7543076).

-Recent versions of FairEmail can filter spam to a certain extend using a message classifier.
+Recent versions of FullEmail can filter spam to a certain extend using a message classifier.
 Please see [this FAQ](#user-content-faq163) for more information about this.

-Of course you can report messages as spam with FairEmail, which will move the reported messages to the spam folder and train the spam filter of the provider, which is how it is supposed to work.
+Of course you can report messages as spam with FullEmail, which will move the reported messages to the spam folder and train the spam filter of the provider, which is how it is supposed to work.
 This can be done automatically with [filter rules](#user-content-faq71) too.
 Blocking the sender will create a filter rule to automatically move future messages of the same sender into the spam folder.